 Location: 2023 Black Ball Open Men

-Teuton’s first shoe is called the SpeedEngine.
-Bit of a strange name but here’s the product description:
+Teuton’s first shoe was called the SpeedEngine.
+Bit of a strange name also but here’s the product description:

 Teuton’s SpeedEngine 1017 indoor series is a lightweight shoe meant for speed.